 What is Rh factor?

-Rh factor, also called Rhesus factor, is a type of protein found on the outside of red blood cells.
-The protein is genetically inherited (passed down from your parents).
-If you have the protein, you are Rh-positive.
-If you did not inherit the protein, you are Rh-negative.
+Rh factor (or Rhesus factor) is a type of protein on the outside or surface of your red blood cells.
+You inherit the protein, which means you get your Rh factor from your biological parents.
+If you have the protein, you’re Rh-positive.
+If you don’t have the protein, you’re Rh-negative.
 The majority of people, about 85%, are Rh-positive.

 Why is Rh factor important?